idleberg/homebrew-jira-cli/README.md

 $ brew install --cask jira-cli
 ```

-:warning: Note ARM binaries need to be signed by the developer, hence this tap only lets you install the build for Intel
+:warning: **Note:** ARM binaries need to be signed by the developer, hence this tap only lets you install the build for Intel

 ## License